Key Takeaways:

 Spot ETFs

 Spot ETFs, also known as physical ETFs, aim to track the price of Bitcoin by holding the actual cryptocurrency.
-However, no spot ETF has been approved yet.
 The theoretical setup of these ETFs is to purchase Bitcoin and issue shares to traders based on the value of the Bitcoin held.
 In other words, spot ETFs are designed to provide investors with direct exposure to Bitcoin’s price movements.

 However, spot ETFs also come with their own set of risks.
 One of the main risks is the potential for theft or loss of the Bitcoin held by the ETF.
-As the underlying assets would be held in a crypto wallet, there is a risk of hacking or other security breaches.
-Additionally, spot ETFs would be subject to the volatility and price fluctuations of Bitcoin.
+As the underlying assets are held in a cryptocurrency wallet, there is a risk of hacking or other security breaches.
+Additionally, spot ETFs are subject to the volatility and price fluctuations of Bitcoin.

 Futures ETFs

-On the other hand, futures ETFs, also known as derivatives-based ETFs, do not hold the actual cryptocurrency.
-Instead, these ETFs track the price of Bitcoin through futures contracts, which allow traders to speculate on the future price of an asset without actually owning it.
-Futures ETFs enter into contracts to buy or sell Bitcoin at a predetermined price and date based on the price movements of Bitcoin futures contracts.
+On the other hand, Bitcoin futures ETFs, also known as derivatives-based ETFs, do not hold the actual cryptocurrency.
+Instead, these Bitcoin futures ETFs track the price of Bitcoin through futures contracts, which allow traders to speculate on the future price of an asset without actually owning it.
+Bitcoin futures ETFs enter into contracts to buy or sell Bitcoin at a predetermined price and date based on the price movements of Bitcoin futures contracts.

-Futures ETFs offer several advantages over spot ETFs, as they can be particularly useful in volatile markets where traders anticipate a decline in Bitcoin’s price.
-Additionally, futures ETFs provide a more efficient way to gain exposure to Bitcoin.
+Bitcoin futures ETFs offer several advantages over spot ETFs, as they can be particularly useful in volatile markets where traders anticipate a decline in Bitcoin’s price.
+Additionally, Bitcoin futures ETFs provide a more efficient way to gain exposure to Bitcoin.

 However, futures ETFs also come with their own set of risks.
 One of the main risks is the potential for contract expiry and rollover.
 Futures contracts have expiration dates, and as they approach expiration, the ETF must sell the expiring contract and buy a new one.
 This process, known as rollover, can lead to increased costs and potential tracking errors.